Skip to main content

-I currently work as lecturer of law at Kingston Business School, having become full- time lecturer at Kingston University starting in November 2015.
-My history at Kingston dates back much earlier, however, when I enrolled as LLM student in 2005, taking over some part-time teaching from 2009.
+I currently work as lecturer of law at Kingston Business School and I am the Deputy Course Director for the MBA.
+I have worked at Kingston for the last 6 years.
+However, my history at Kingston dates back much earlier when I enrolled as LLM student in 2005, taking over some part-time teaching from 2009.
 In 2011, Kingston University offered me a scholarship to do my PhD, which I successfully finished on a thesis concerning insolvency law by 2015.
-Before starting my career as university lecturer, I had worked as a qualified Lawyer in Germany, practising insolvency law as well as working as special risk manager for an international credit insurance company.
-I am a qualified English Solicitor since 2011, holding my practice certificate since 2017.
-My areas of teaching centre on insolvency law and finance law for the LLM and Law for Accountants on the undergraduate programme.
-I am module leading 4 modules with law elements for the undergraduate Real Estate programme and I am the Head of the Kingston Law Clinic.
-I have a research interests in insolvency law.
+Before starting my career as university lecturer, I worked as a qualified Lawyer in Germany, practising insolvency law as well as working as special risk manager for an international credit insurance company.
+I am a qualified English Solicitor since 2011 and successfully completed an MSc in Taxation in Oxford in 2020.
+I am the module leader for Law for Accountants and Theory and Practice of Taxation.
+I have a research interests in insolvency and tax law.

 Law Lecturer, Solicitor